 It usually took a couple of tries to get each shot right but a little practice will help a lot.
 In general I also found it easiest to keep the lightsabers away from the models faces as it tended to overexpose details in their faces.
 This image is a good example of that problem: you can see that the lightsaber has over exposed Princess Leia’s face and shoulders but Luke Skywalker has more even tones since his lightsaber is at his side.

 I also recommend keeping your strobe far to the left or right of the models, rather than near the camera in order to create the most dynamic and detailed lighting.
 If it’s too close to the camera, your light will look very flat.
 Once you have the formula for your exposure, you can likely re-use it for the rest of your shots, unless your lighting conditions change.
 This particular shoot had a lot of variation because the clouds constantly moved, changing the amount of light pollution they reflected.

 Now you’re limited only by your imagination!
 I hope this tutorial was helpful and that you enjoyed my photographs.
-Here are the rest of the photographs from the night:

 Thanks so much to Diana Southern for being my awesome assistant and thanks to Ely LaMay, Benjamin Campbell, Tony Noto, and Paul Gagliano for their talents.
 If you’re interested in hiring me to teach you how to make photographs like this, head on over to the workshops page or contact me directly.
 Leave any questions or comments that you may have below!